-The weight per cubic foot of the existing asphalt surface shall be determined in accordance with AASHTO T 166.
+The weight per cubic foot of the existing asphalt surface shall be determined per AASHTO T 166.
 Scarification depth will be acceptable when the moving average of a minimum of three consecutive random tests per hour indicates that the required amount per square foot, based on the weight per cubic foot of the existing asphalt surface, has been scarified.
 Testing shall be performed by the Contractor in lots of three per hour, or as often as necessary to maintain process control.

-The longitudinal surface smoothness of the roadway prior to and after heating and scarifying shall be tested in accordance with subsection 105.07(f).
+The longitudinal surface smoothness of the roadway before and after heating and scarifying shall be tested per subsection 105.07(f).